 “But we herewith dig it up again to give it a fresh approach other than the usual ‘Why hasn’t Hutchinson got a drag strip yadda, yadda, yadda.’ “

 - My friend Kimberly keeps insisting I eat healthier.
-She tells me that I’ll lose weight, have more energy, yada yada.
-I’ve ignored her advice before, but I think it’s about time I start listening.
+She tells me that I’ll lose weight, have more energy, yada yada; maybe I’ll listen to her and give it a try.

 - How was my day?
-I did a lot of cleaning.
-I vacuumed the carpet, did the laundry, mopped the tile floors, blah blah so on and so forth.
+It was full of cleaning — I vacuumed the carpet, did the laundry, mopped the tile floors, blah blah blah.

 Note: The quotes you see on the page usually come from old books or newspapers.
 I typically try to find the oldest known appearance of a phrase, but it is possible that older citations exist and I missed them!